- Steam is a popular digital game distribution service for Windows 10 that allows users to add games from the Microsoft Store.

 - Then open the Steam software.
 It should now include the MS Store apps selected in UWPHook.

-So, users can add MS Store game shortcuts to Steam with UWPHook or Steam’s built-in options.
+Alternatively, users can add Universal Windows Platform MS Store games to Steam with the UWPHook software.
 Then they can launch the MS Store games from their Steam game libraries.